• Search Please fill out this field.

 Best Times to Visit Iceland for Good Weather

-During the summer months — July and August — the temperature in Iceland hovers around 50 to 55 degrees Fahrenheit, making it a popular time to visit.
-And June, with its 24 hours of daylight, sees just about as many tourists as the peak of summer.
-But even during this season, rain and intense wind are not uncommon.
+The best time to visit Iceland and enjoy good weather is, of course, the busiest time: the summer months.
+The daytime temperature in Iceland in July and August hovers around 55 degrees Fahrenheit and June sees an incredible 24 hours of daylight.
+Even during this season, rain and intense wind are not uncommon.
 The island's fickle climate often means you can experience all four seasons in a single day.

-The weather remains pleasant in September, with temperatures between 43 and 52 degrees Fahrenheit.
-May is similar, but if you're keen on exploring some of the more remote hills and fjords, it might not be the best time to visit, as some roads remain closed while they thaw from winter's snowy cover.
+The weather remains pleasant in September, and May is similar; if you want to explore some of the more remote hills and fjords, though, May is not the best time to visit, as some roads remain closed while they thaw from winter's snowy cover.
 For serious hikers, the best time to visit Iceland is during the summer, when all the mountain roads and famous trails are open and accessible.

 Best Times to Visit Iceland for Lower Prices

-Getting to Iceland can be relatively affordable, especially compared to other European destinations.
-Travelers from the United States and Europe frequently find flight deals — keep an eye out for sales on Icelandair and low-cost airline Play to save even more on your journey.
+While Iceland in general is fairly expensive, getting there can be relatively affordable, especially compared to other European destinations.
+Keep an eye out for good deals on Icelandair and low-cost airline Play .

-Accommodations, tours, attractions, and meals can be pretty pricey throughout the year, but you might be able to save money by visiting during the off-season, which is typically late fall through early spring, excluding December.
-Summer is usually the most crowded and expensive time to visit.
+Tours, attractions, and meal prices hold steady throughout the year, but you can save money on flights and accommodations by visiting during the off-season, which is typically late fall through early spring, excluding December.
+These are also the months when you can best see the northern lights in Iceland.

 Best Time to Visit Iceland for the Northern Lights

-You'll need three essential factors to see the aurora borealis: darkness, clear conditions, and a surge in solar activity.
+You'll need darkness, clear conditions, and a surge in solar activity to see the aurora borealis.
 The northern lights are often elusive and can easily be marred by transient clouds.
 To avoid disappointment, travelers should never plan their trip to Iceland solely for the northern lights because the island's weather is too capricious (statistically, there are more clear nights in Yellowknife, Canada , for example.)
-The best way to optimize your chances of seeing the northern lights in Iceland is by visiting from mid-October through March, when you have extended hours of darkness, and by getting out into the countryside to reduce ambient light pollution.
+The best way to optimize your chances of seeing the northern lights in Iceland is by visiting from mid-October through March — when you have extended hours of darkness — and by getting out into the countryside to reduce ambient light pollution.

 Best Time to Visit Iceland for Whale Watching